Stuycs-K/final-project-09-veto-adrian-zhang-junling/README.md

     java Debug.java File.java

 Rename.java - Compile it(through javac), then provide the name/path to a java file(like ***java Rename.java File.java***).
-              This will replace the contents within the provided the file to one with randomized names for function and variable name
+              This will replace the contents within the provided the file to one with randomized names for function and variable name.

      Ex:

      javac Rename.java